-If you are retired or spend the majority of your time at home then you can feed them pellets several times throughout the day.
+If you are retired or spend most of your time at home, you can feed them pellets several times throughout the day.

-However if you work or are away from your home throughout the day then you are best feeding them once in the morning and then again during the evening when you’re back home.
+However, if you work or are away from your home throughout the day, then you are best feeding them once in the morning and then again during the evening when you’re back home.

 One thing to keep an eye on whilst you are feeding them is to make sure the most dominant (remember our discussion on the pecking order?) hens don’t eat all the food.

 Water for Your Hens

 You need to make sure they have access to clean, fresh water at all times.

 Feeding Chickens Table Scraps

-Of course no chicken feeding discussion is ever complete without discussing table/kitchen scraps.
+Of course, no chicken feeding discussion is ever complete without discussing table/kitchen scraps.

 One of the many benefits of keeping chickens is that the vast majority of your kitchen waste can be fed to them.
-This means they get a varied diet and you get to save some money!
+This means they get a varied diet, and you get to save some money!

-When we feed our girls scraps we tend to just cut it up into small (thumbnail sized) pieces and throw this straight onto the floor into their pen.
+When we feed our girls scraps, we tend to just cut it up into small (thumbnail-sized) pieces and throw this straight onto the floor into their pen.
 We only place pellets in their trough.

-You’d be amazed at some of the scraps your chickens eat- pizza, spaghetti and porridge to name a few!
+You’d be amazed at some of the scraps your chickens eat- pizza, spaghetti, and porridge, to name a few!

-Before you feed your chickens kitchen scraps, make sure to check your local regulations as in certain places (such as the UK) this can surprisingly be illegal.
+Before you feed your chickens kitchen scraps, make sure to check your local regulations, as in certain places (such as the UK), this can surprisingly be illegal.

 5 Healthy Treats

 Wow, these chickens sure are spoilt!
-On top of their pellets and kitchen scraps we’re surprised they still want to eat… but they do.
+On top of their pellets and kitchen scraps, we’re surprised they still want to eat… but they do.